upradhan93/license-manager-for-matlab-on-aws/README.md

 - Store cluster profiles
 - Handle job data and intermediate results

-**This S3 access must be configured before deploying the CloudFormation stack.**
+**S3 access must be configured before deploying the CloudFormation stack.
+One way to provide private subnets access to the Amazon S3 service is via [S3 Gateway Endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-s3.html).**

 ## Custom DNS Server Requirements

 ### DNS Auto-Registration

-When using a custom DNS server, implement automatic registration and deregistration of A records as instances launch and terminate.
+When using a custom DNS server in the cluster VPC, you must implement automatic registration and deregistration of A records with the DNS server as instances launch and terminate.

 **Example DNS Mapping**:
 - DNS Name: `ip-10-0-10-1.mycompany.internal`